-Requirements for the import of products of veterinary origin may be found in English on the web page of the State Veterinary Administration (SVA): https://en.svscr.cz/trade-with-vet-commodities/general-information/.
-It is recommended by the SVA officers to contact them for current requirements prior to importing any veterinary commodities, as these requirements are often subject to change.
+Requirements for the import of products of veterinary origin may be found in English on the web page of the State Veterinary Administration (SVA):

+https://en.svscr.cz/trade-with-vet-commodities/general-information/.
+It is highly recommended by the SVA officers to contact them prior importing any veterinary commodities for current requirements, as they are often subject to change.
 SVA's contact information is listed in Appendix I.